Goal: Accelerate the introduction and growth of new technologies and products derived from research in Virginia.

 Each IEMS indicator reports data available as of September 29, 2016 and provides a description of trends for five years of historical data when available.

 University Licenses and Startups: Data from the Association of University Technology Managers (AUTM) Statistics Access for Tech Transfer (STATT) Database: http://www.autm.net/source/STATT/index.cfm?section=STATT.
 Released in September.
-Virginia public university data for 2014 was supplemented with information from individual institutions, including those who did not report to AUTM for the year.
+Virginia public university data for 2014 and 2015 was supplemented with information from individual institutions, including those who did not report to AUTM for the year.
 A license is a contract that allows the purchaser of the licensed technology to share the rights to use of the technology.
+Also included in the license total are options on licenses.
 Licensed income includes “license issue fees, payments under options, annual minimums, running royalties, termination payments, the amount of equity received when cashed-in, and software and biological material end-user license fees equal to $1,000 or more.”
 University startups are companies that depended on the institution’s licensed technology to begin operations.
+For state and national comparison purposes, only AUTM data was used.

 Population: U.S. Census Bureau, Population Estimates (legacy estimates): https://www.census.gov/popest/index.html.
 Released in December.

-University Environment: Center for Innovative Technology (CIT) spring 2016 University Survey.
+Other University Commercialization Information: Center for Innovative Technology (CIT) spring 2016 University Survey.
 Based on responses from the College of William and Mary, George Mason University, James Madison University, Old Dominion University, the University of Virginia, Virginia Commonwealth University, and Virginia Tech.